MicrosoftDocs/dynamics-365-project-operations/articles/project-management/resource-estimates.md

 c.
 The spread of effort for that resource's assignment on the task

 The **first 2 factors** influence the unit cost or bill rate of a resource's assignment.
-Unit cost or bill rate of a resource assignment is determined by the attributes of the resource assigned such as the Oraganizational unit to which the resource belongs and the standard role of the resource.
-You can also add custom attributes relevant to your business for the resource like say, Standard title or Experience level etc and have them to influence the unit cost/ bill rate of the assignment.
+Unit cost or bill rate of a resource assignment is determined by the attributes of the resource assigned such as the Organizational unit to which the resource belongs and the standard role of the resource.
+You can also add custom attributes relevant to your business for the resource like Standard title or Experience level etc. and have them influence the unit cost/ bill rate of the assignment.
-In addition to the attributes of the resource, attributes of work ie. the task also influence the unit bill rate or cost rate of the assignment.
-Examples could be say, Complexity of work where certain tasks are more complex and so that same resource's assignment on such a task has a higher unit cost or bill rate than on another task that is not as complex.
+In addition to the attributes of the resource, attributes of work i.e. the task, can also influence the unit bill rate or cost rate of the assignment.
+Examples could be  complexity of work where certain tasks are more complex and so that same resource's assignment on such a task has a higher unit cost or bill rate than on another task that is not as complex.

 The **third factor** provides the quantity of hours at that rate.
 In some cases where a task is crossing 2 price periods, it is likely that the first part of the resource assignment for that task is costed and priced differently using a different price list than the 2nd portion of the task.
 The effort estimate on each resource assignment is a complex value stored with the day wise distribution of effort per day.